FrankLIKE/Resource.d/readme.md

 /// returns the identifier of the resIndex-th resource. public string resourceIdent(size_t resIndex);

+/// returns the metadata of the resIndex-th resource. public string resourceMeta(size_t resIndex);

 /// returns the signature of the decoded resource form. public uint resourceInitCRC(size_t resIndex);